Reference: Postulate Mechanics

 GENETIC ENTITY

-Genetic Entity is that aspect of the mind, which develops and monitors the body and maintains all its functions.
-It is a programming that is hard-wired into the body through DNA molecules.
-This programming travels over the genetic line.
+Genetic Entity is a term borrowed from Scientology.
+It is a programming that keeps the blueprint of the body.
+It is carried forward over the genetic line.
+It is hard-wired into the body through DNA molecules.
+It develops the body and monitors all its functions.
 It is very sophisticated, but it has limited capacity to update itself.
 [Life]

 —H—